-Asset allocation describes the share of investments in specific reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to operational expenditure (OpEx) reflecting green operational activities of investee companies.
+Asset allocation describes the share of investments in specific assets.

+Taxonomy-aligned activities are expressed as a share of: turnover reflecting the share of revenue from green activities of investee of activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to operational expenditure (OpEx) reflecting green operational activities of investee companies.